Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: The static algorithm

+\end{proof} \myparagraph{Remarks.} Update rule (2) offers an alternative way to implement the algorithm with a running time of $O(m\eps^{-1}\log(n\eps^{-1})$.
+Update rule (3) shows that $v$ can update the value of $y_u$ at most $O(\eps^{-1})$ times before $\util(uv)$ becomes non-positive, so using update rule (3) results in at most $O(m\eps^{-1})$ total updates.
+Furthermore, a careful reader may have noticed that Invariant~\ref{inv3} only requires for an edge $uv$ that $\util(uv)\le \eps \cdot w(uv)$ when we stop considering that edge, so it suffices to only consider edges in multiples of $\eps/2$ and stop considering an edge when it falls below a value of $\eps \cdot w(uv)$.

+\myparagraph{Improved algorithm} For simplicity of the exposition we will assume $2\eps^{-1}$ is a positive integer (otherwise we can choose a slightly smaller $\eps$).
+To improve the running time to $O(m\eps^{-1})$, we use the observation in the above remark that every edge only needs to be updated $O(\eps^{-1})$ times if we use update rule (3) and we only need to consider edges in multiples of $\eps/2$.
+Thus it suffices if we change line~1.(b) in \textsc{MultiplicativeAuction} to insert copies of an edge $uv$ if it has weight of the form $j \cdot w(uv)$ for some $j=\eps, 3\eps/2, 2\eps, \dots, 1$, after rounding down to the nearest power of $(1+\eps)$.
+This change implies that we insert $O(\eps^{-1} |N(v)|)$ items into $Q_v$ for every $v\in V$.
+However, sorting $Q_v$ for every vertex individually, would be too slow.

-This change implies that we insert $O(k_{min} |N(v)|)$ items into $Q_v$ for every $v\in V$.
-However, sorting $Q_v$ for every vertex individually, even with bucket sort, would be too slow.
-We will instead perform one bucket sort on all the edges, then go through the weight classes in decreasing order to insert the pairs into the corresponding $Q_v$.
+We will instead sort on all the rounded edge weights at once, as we have $O(m\eps^{-1} )$ total copies of the edges that can take on values of integers between $-k_{min}$ and $k_{max}$.
+As $k_{max}+k_{min} = O(n\eps^{-1}\log \eps^{-1}) = \poly(n)$, we can actually use radix sort to sort all the edges in linear time.
+Afterwards, we can go through the weight classes in decreasing order to insert the pairs into the corresponding $Q_v$.
 We explicitly give the pseudocode below as \textsc{MultiplicativeAuction+}.